-Housemasters should be aware of students with a SEND in their House.
+House staff should be aware of students with a SEND in their House.
 They should be kept informed of the progress of students by the tutors and be prepared to give appropriate advice and support to the tutors using their knowledge of a student's overall development.
 Where a new concern is notified to them, they should inform the tutor who would then ascertain whether there is a common pattern.
+They should keep Heads of Section and Heads of Year informed.